 Aḥmad ibn Ḥanbal is the founder of the Ḥanbalī school of jurisprudence while Imam al-Shāfiʿī is the founder of the Shāfiʿī school of jurisprudence.
 It is sometimes forgotten that the founders of these differing schools had great admiration and even love for one another.

 An early ascetic and Sufi saint (died about 782 CE).

 Narrated in Ṣaḥīḥ al-Bukhārī (no. 5354 – book 69, narration 4) and Ṣaḥīḥ Muslim (narration 1628 g).

 Hujayma bint Ḥuyayy Umm al-Dardā.
 A famous ascetic of the Tābiʿūn generation, wife of the Companion Abū al-Dardāʾ (see quote no. 24).
 Died in the year 81 AH.
-It is uncertain whether she ever met the Prophet, , for this reason she is not considered a Companion.
+It is uncertain whether she ever met the Prophet, peace be upon him, for this reason she is not considered a Companion.